-One must first be fully vaccinated against COVID-19, or test negative for the virus (depending on the country’s requirements for issuing a vaccine passport).
-One can then download the passport application to his or her mobile phone and create an account using biometric authentication such as thumbprint or face ID.
+The traveller must first be fully vaccinated against COVID-19, or test negative for the virus (depending on the country’s requirements for issuing a vaccine passport).
+They can then download a passport application to his or her mobile phone and create an account using biometric authentication, such as thumbprint or Face ID.

-After the relevant certifications have been uploaded, the passport will be ready for use.
+After the relevant certifications have been uploaded and/or authenticated, the traveller will be able to obtain a vaccine passport that is ready for use.